Casting porosity is primarily caused by the material's natural contraction as it cools.

 Causes: Insufficient feed metal during solidification, uneven cooling rates, and inadequate risers or feeders.

-Impact: Weakens the mechanical properties of the casting and can lead to failure under stress.
+Impact: Weakens the mechanical properties of the casting, potentially leading to failure under stress.

 2. Gas Porosity